Please see below our past Guest Authors

 Dr. Robert Newbery

-Dr Robert Newbery is the deputy Director of the Service and Enterprise Research Centre and pursues research in various areas, including: rural entrepreneurship, entrepreneurial well-being, and entrepreneurial education in developing contexts.
+Dr Robert Newbery is a Senior Lecturer in Enterprise and Innovation, pursuing research in various areas, including: rural entrepreneurship, entrepreneurial well-being, and entrepreneurial education in developing contexts.

 Francesco is a workflow and lifestyle YouTuber.
 Covering productivity tools, tips and techniques!
 He’s also Head of Marketing over at FlashSticks.

 Michelle Virgo has a degree in Environmental Science and has led a variety of community and environmental projects.
 She was a facilitator with Plymouth worker co-operative, Zebra Collective, for nine years and Chair of Plymouth Social Enterprise Network for two.
-More recently, she has worked at Plymouth University researching sustainability in business.
-She is currently carrying out research into the significance of values for sustainability communication and the use of technology in cross-cultural communication and learning
+She worked at Plymouth University researching sustainability in business.

 Sarah began her academic career at the University of York, undertaking a BA in Politics, followed by a MSc in Social Research Methods and Evaluation at Plymouth University.
 Sarah’s MSc thesis evaluated the extracurricular support currently provided to student and graduate entrepreneurs at UK HEIs.